boazsegev/neorack/SPEC - rational.md

 For applications that do not require backwards compatibility, it makes no sense to copy the HTTP header names to a new String when they can simply use the same String (and down-case it in place).

 The use of lower case header names also matches the HTTP/2 protocol behavior and provides opportunities for servers to optimize memory usage where header name objects are concerned.

+## What about protocol details

+Protocol details, such as `keep-alive`, `content-length` etc' **should** be handles by the server, not the application.

+Incoming protocol details may still be accessible, if not removed by the server, but they should be ignored by the application.